nexoracontrol-ops/hotpath-rs/docs/src/introduction.md

 [hotpath-rs](https://github.com/pawurb/hotpath-rs) is an easy-to-configure Rust performance profiling toolkit that shows exactly where your code spends time, burns CPU, and allocates memory.

 It helps you distinguish between functions that are slow because they wait on I/O and those that are CPU-intensive.
-Instrument functions, channels, futures, and streams to find bottlenecks and focus optimizations where they matter most.
+Instrument functions, channels, futures, streams, and SQL queries to find bottlenecks and focus optimizations where they matter most.
 Get actionable insights into time, memory, and async data flow with minimal setup.

 <div style="clear: both;"></div>